Education Loans to Study in Switzerland

 Scholarships and Grants

-These financial aid are not needed to be repaid and are based on various criteria such as academic merit, financial need, nationality, field of study, etc. Some examples of scholarships and grants are:
+These financial aid do not need to be repaid and are based on various criteria such as academic merit, financial need, nationality, field of study, etc. Some examples of scholarships and grants are:

 • Swiss Government Excellence Scholarships for foreign scholars and artists.